 As a student, you can see if you are eligible for a badge and have completed the module requirements when accessing the Modules menu from the course navigation.
 Completed activities and modules will display a corresponding green checkmark.
-If there is a checkmark next to the module with an associated badge, you've earned a badge!
+If there's a checkmark next to the module with an associated badge, you've earned a badge!

 Accessing badges in the course

-From the Badges menu in Canvas, students may see one or two tabs: Progress, and the optionally enabled Leaderboard.
-From the Progress tab, they can see the badges they've earned in the course, along with the badges they have not yet earned.
+tab, they can see the badges they've earned in the course, along with the badges they have not yet earned.
 Students can click on a badge they've earned to download and/or share

 with social media.

 As a student, check the Badges menu frequently to get your awards quickly.
-When a student accesses the Badges menu in a course, Badgr checks for module completion and will award any new badges the student has earned.
+When a student accesses the badges menu in a course, Badgr checks for module completion and will award any new badges the student has earned.

 The animal nickname will remain the same throughout the duration of the course unless a teacher or instructor manually selects to refresh it with a new name.
 Animal nicknames are not persistent across courses.